Palestinian support for Iraq during the Gulf War: Palestinians in Kuwait

 In 1990, there was a major Palestinian community in Kuwait, with 400 000 Palestinians living in the country.
 This community represented the largest non-Kuwaiti population in Kuwait and the third largest community of the Palestinian diaspora in the world.
-This community would play an important role in Kuwait during the second half of the 20th century, paricularly being overrepresented among schoolteachers in Kuwait.
+This community would play an important role in Kuwait during the second half of the 20th century, particularly being overrepresented among schoolteachers in Kuwait.
 However, by the late 1980s, tensions between the Palestinian community in Kuwait and the Kuwaiti authorities had grown.
 Restrictive naturalisation laws meant that few Palestinians were able to gain Kuwaiti citizenship, even those who had been born in Kuwait, which significantly restricted education and employment opportunities for Palestinians.
 Following the early 1980s recession in Kuwait, the government had also adopted a Kuwaitisation policy, aiming to replace non-citizen workers with citizens, and cut funding to foreign aid initiatives, including an almost 50% cut to its support for the PLO.